 Institutions may find potential evaluators through professional associations, business networking, regulators, other institutions (public or private), members of their program advisory committee, etc. PTIRU does not publish the names of subject matter experts (SMEs) with whom we work.
-Also, the PTIB website usually provides a list of people with subject matter expertise in a variety of fields (see links at end of this guide): an appropriate PE may often be found on this list.
-Institutions may contact them directly to see whether they wish to take on an evaluation.
-(The list is unavailable occasionally during the process of soliciting and vetting new SMEs.
-Be prepared to use other sources.)

 In choosing a prospective program evaluator, ask them for a formal CV or résumé, and take time to confirm the elements of their background that are relevant to the program you want them to evaluate: education/credentials, occupational experience, possible conflicts of interest or other relationship to the institution (e.g. work for another entity under the same ownership).
 The institution contracts with and pays the evaluator: be sure to establish terms in advance.